GurLad/UnityUtils/README.md

 An easy way to create cutscenes using Triggers.
 Requires Triggers.
 ## Scene Loader
 Loads scenes with a fade out/fade in effect between loads.
 Use the Transition prefab on the starting scene for it to work.
+## Pathfinder
+A basic and (relatively) generic tile-based A* implementation.
+Includes post-processing & prevents impossible turns.
+Not super efficient though.